sam-braun/fun-fact-generator/README.md

 # Fun Fact Generator

-The Fun Fact Generator is a simple web application that allows users to fetch and display random fun facts.
-With just a click of a button, users can learn interesting facts on a variety of topics.
+This Fun Fact Generator is a simple web application that allows users to fetch and display random fun facts about subjects including science, literature, philosophy, and more.

 ## How It Works